basnijholt/nijho.lt/content/post/mindroom/index.md

 ## 5. Memory that follows you

-This is where things get really interesting—and it's the feature that made me most excited when I first got it working.
 MindRoom implements a dual memory system inspired by [Mem0](https://mem0.ai/):

 - **Agent memory** (`agent_code`): What a specific agent knows about you—your coding style, your preferences, your tech stack.